Shringirishi Temples in Bundelkhand: Temple in Baruasagar

 Second biggest Shringirishi temple in the Bundelkhand region is in the small town of Baruasagar, which is about 30 km from Jhansi in Uttar Pradesh.
 Under Swami Sharnanand Ji Maharaj, this temple came into existence on 15 June 1979.
 Though the temple is not old, its popularity transcend beyond the descendants of Shringirishi Maharaj.
 The site is famous for a cascade, thus the place is called as Jharna.
 Each year on the occasion of Guru Purnima, the Shringirishi Community gather for celebrating the life and works of Shringirishi Maharaj.

 Temple in Khurai

 Third temple in Khurai, which lies in District Sagar in the state of Madhya Pradesh finished construction on 15 May 2005.

-Temple in Sangouli
+Temple in Sagauli

 Recent edition of Shringirishi Maharaj Temple is in the village of Sangouli, which is about 80 km from Jhansi in the state of Uttar Pradesh.
 The temple is situated on a small hill alongside the temple of Lord Hanumana.
 The speciality of this temple is that it has not only the idol of Shringirishi Maharaj but also one of his wife Shanta.